Skip to main content

 What Does Voluntary Truly Mean?

 The term “voluntary” is not a casual descriptor; it is a legal standard with specific requirements.
-According to the EEOC, the body that enforces GINA, an employee cannot be required to or be penalized for declining.
+According to the EEOC, the body that enforces GINA, an employee cannot be required to provide genetic information or be penalized for declining.
 This extends to the structure of financial incentives, which is where the most sensitive interactions occur.

 The employer must explicitly state, in language you can easily understand, that you will receive the incentive whether or not you answer the questions that seek genetic information.
 This creates a clear delineation ∞ the incentive is for engagement with the program, not for the disclosure of protected data.